jerielizabeth/Gospel-of-Health-Notebooks/README.md

 ## Setup and Running a Notebooks Server

 To run the notebooks locally, you will need Python3 as well as the libraries recorded in the `environments.yml` file, included at the root of the project.
-A number of the notebooks also require my supporting library, [name], which is available via Github.
+A number of the notebooks also require my supporting library, `text2topics`, which is available via Github at [https://github.com/jerielizabeth/text2topics](https://github.com/jerielizabeth/text2topics).
 I recommend managing Python and the libraries using [Conda](http://conda.pydata.org).

 To install, first [install Conda](http://conda.pydata.org/docs/install/quick.html).
 Once you have Conda installed, you can duplicate the environment for these notebooks by running (in the command line):